-Mr. Silver has been building companies and creating liquidity events for shareholders for over 25 years.
-In the late 1990s, as cofounder of RealAge, Inc., he built the company from scratch, conceived its business plan, raised over $15 million in capital, negotiated key strategic relationships and, most importantly, positioned the company for profitability, which enabled it to survive the dot com bust.
+Charles H. Silver has been building companies and creating liquidity events for shareholders for over 25 years.
+In the late 1990s, as cofounder of RealAge, Inc., he built the company from scratch, conceived its business plan, raised over $15 million in capital, negotiated key strategic relationships and, most importantly, positioned the company for profitability, which enabled it to survive the dot-com bust.
 In 2007, RealAge was sold very successfully to the Hearst Corporation.

-Prior to RealAge, Mr. Silver founded and built the Oil Dispatch franchise in Michigan.
+Prior to RealAge, Charles founded and built the Oil Dispatch franchise in Michigan.
 It grew to be the largest independent quick-oil-change operator in the state and was successfully sold to Jiffy Lube.
-After graduating from the University of Michigan, and prior to his entrepreneurial career, Mr. Silver served for two years as a staff member for a United States Congressman.
+After graduating from the University of Michigan, and prior to his entrepreneurial career, Charles served for two years as a member of staff for a United States Congressman.

-Prior to joining Algebraix Data Dr. Rogers co-invented Adaptive Automated Testing and co-founded AberroTest.
-The genesis of AberroTest came from Dr. Rogers’s previous experience as VP of Research and Development for X.HLP, Inc., a small multinational software company.
-At X.HLP, Dr. Rogers found one of the most intractable problem areas was in improving the software quality process.
-This problem began his analysis of how test automation could be improved.
-After leaving X.HLP in 2002, Dr. Rogers began work on this problem with his partner, Joe Barta, and developed the concepts and technology that became AberroTest.
+Dr. William A. Rogers (“Bill”) is an expert in software design, hardware design, software quality process, and automated testing.
+He co-invented Adaptive Automated Testing and co-founded AberroTest.
+The genesis of AberroTest came from Bill’s previous experience as VP of Research and Development for X.HLP, Inc., a small multinational software company.
+At X.HLP, Bill found that improving the software quality process is one of the most intractable problem areas in software development.